-The customer’s pain points and struggles are usually the most important detail to include in a landing page.
-If you can help your customers visualize their problem, they’re more likely to find relief with whatever offer you have for them.
+The customer’s pain points and struggles are usually the most important detail to include on a landing page.
+If you can help your customers visualize their problems, they’re more likely to find relief with whatever offer you have for them.

 So, it’s not enough just to mention that people experience back pain from sitting at desks all day, you need to show what it feels like so your audience knows how much they should be suffering!
 This is also known as “translating” or “bridging.”

 People buy products and services for one reason.
 Do you know what it is?

 To solve a problem.
 That’s it.

 Whether that’s needing a new t-shirt because they spilled ketchup on it or scrambling to hire a copywriter like me because revenue is plummeting.

 With future pacing, help the readers visualize what would happen if they don’t take action.